-After acquiring 20th Century Fox, it came to our attention that Disney owned...well...everything.
+After acquiring 20th Century Fox, it started to feel like Disney owned...well...everything.
 With the release of Endgame breaking records, A Star Wars movie coming at Christmas, and the Spider-Man sequel AND Toy Story 4 coming this summer, it's never been a better time to own Disney stock.

 But it can be hard to imagine just how humungous Disney's reach has become in recent years.
 We stumbled upon this Infographic from TitleMax that captures all of the assets Disney owns worldwide (click here to ZOOM).